 Stephen SchaffzinDirector of Communications

 Stephen combines the heart of the Jewish educator, the eye of the artist and the skills of the visual communicator to the work he does for Lehrman.
 Add in the mix a little stand-up comedy, boundless energy and love of everything related to kids and you understand what we have come to call the ‘Lehrman look.’
 Steve, who was born in New York but grew up in Philadelphia, graduated from a Jewish day school and attended the Philadelphia College of Art (now the University of the Arts) where he received a BFA (with honors) and a MA in Art Education.
 He ran his own graphic design and educational publishing businesses and taught visual communications on a college level.
 Much of his professional work has been in partnership with his wife, Linda.
-They have four children and five grandchildren.
+They have four children and six grandchildren.